jfasch/jfasch-home/trainings/material/soup/linux/hardware/pwm/topic.rst

 Sounds much like PWM.
 The files ``period`` and ``duty_cycle``, like the ``export`` file above, are not persistent on any storage media.
-Rather, they actually provided by the kernel who sits under the surface and observes any read/write operations.
+Rather, they are actually provided by the kernel who sits under the surface and intercepts any read/write operations on the files.

 Lets configure PWM, by writing time periods (in nanoseconds) into those files.
 First the PWM period,